venture23-aleo/doko-js/packages/cli/template/README.md

 ### From NPM

-Install Aleo.js globally using npm:
+Install dokojs globally using npm:
 `npm install -g @doko-js/cli@latest`

 ### From Source